City councillor to address 'rape' comment investigation by integrity commissioner | CBC News

+Rino Bortolin says the ruling 'discourages free and unfettered debate at city hall'

-Windsor city councillor Rino Bortolin plans to address the integrity commissioner's investigation Friday morning that's looking into "rape" comments he made in the media.
+Windsor's integrity commissioner is recommending a "reprimand" against Coun.
+Rino Bortolin because of the "rape" comment he made in the media.

+Bortolin released the findings of the commissioner's report Friday morning, where it recommended council sanction the councillor.
+It also urges city council to request an apology during an upcoming meeting.

 Bortolin made those comments to the Windsor Start back in October when talking about council's decision to spend $750,000 to refurbish a 99-year-old trolley.